 Person/People of Color*

-Individual(s) from an historically marginalized racial or ethnic group such as Native American/Indigenous Peoples, Black/African-American, Hispanic/Latinx, Asian and Pacific Islander (AAPI).
+Individual(s) from an historically marginalized racial or ethnic group such as Native American/Indigenous Peoples, Black/African-American, Hispanic/Latinx, Asian and Pacific Islander (AAPI). *This definition is commonly referred to as Black, Indigenous, People of Color (BIPOC).

 The collection of differences and similarities in a group.
 Diversity encompasses all the characteristics that make people or groups different from one another.
 Diversity is multifaceted and can include characteristics such as race, ethnicity, gender, age, national origin, religion, disability, sexual orientation, gender identity and expression, socioeconomic status, language, and other characteristics.